samvitpu0/TheCubes/README.md

 ## 📲 Controls

-👉 Swipe on Cube	Cuts into the grid and destroys cubes
+👉 Swipe on Cube:	Cuts into the grid and destroys cubes

----
-✌️ Two-finger drag	Rotates the whole cube for better slicing angles
+✌️ Two-finger drag:	Rotates the whole cube for better slicing angles

----
-💨 Finger Trail	Visual indicator of your cut path
+💨 Finger Trail	Visual: indicator of your cut path

----
-💥 Cube Destroy FX	Satisfying explosion when a cube is destroyed
+💥 Cube Destroy FX:	Satisfying explosion when a cube is destroyed

 ---